 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #OrganizeWithZiplocSpaceBags #CollectiveBias

-A few weeks ago, I showed you our freshly organized and cleaned up garage.
+A few weeks ago, I showed you our freshly organized and cleaned up garage along with the fun DIY blackboard we made for it.
 As sad as we were to let go of our media room, it’s been so nice to have this space for storage and projects – it’s way easier to work on things when I can just open the garage door and let Jackson play in the driveway, and I have plenty of space to do whatever I need to do.

 Basically, it’s a pretty wonderful space.